-In our experiments, inertial waves are generated either by localized oscillating wavemakers leading to propagative wave beams (fig. 1) or wave attractors (see the paper [arXiv:1902.00411]),
+In our experiments, inertial waves are generated either by oscillating wavemakers leading to propagative wave beams (fig. 1) or wave attractors (see the paper [arXiv:1902.00411]),

 moving objects leading to wake of inertial waves (fig. 2), or by harmonic perturbations of the fluid container rotation, which mimic planets harmonic motions,

 leading to both propagative wave beams and resonant modes (fig. 3).